thjread/Reminders/README.md

 * Progressive web application -- uses service workers to work offline, and can use as a standalone application on mobile (click 'Add to Home Screen')
 * Push notifications
 * Responsive design on desktop and mobile
-* Enter deadlines in human-readable form e.g. "tomorrow", "3pm Tuesday" "in 10 minutes" (using [Sugar](https://sugarjs.com/)).
+* Enter deadlines in human-readable form e.g. "tomorrow", "3pm Tuesday" "in 10 minutes" with [Sugar](https://sugarjs.com/)
 * Pin to-dos to the top of the list to mark them as needing attention
 * Touch gestures on mobile -- swipe right to mark as done, long press to pin
 * Keyboard shortcuts